 You can choose to join on your preferred web browser, or if you already have the Microsoft Teams desktop app, click 'join meeting'.
 You will then automatically join the course through the app.

 The course presentation and any additional materials will be sent to delegates once attendance is confirmed through a secure link hosted on Egnyte.

 We are working towards being more sustainable, therefore we do not recommend materials to be printed.
-More information on our sustainability policy can be found here.
+More information on our sustainability policy.

 What is included?

 -Full days training with an industry expert trainer

 Two simple ways to book:

 Card - Use the 'Book Now' button at the top of this web page.

 Invoice - Please fill in the booking form here.
 Please note you are only booked onto the course once Training has processed the form.

 * If you are having any difficulties please either email us at [email protected] or call, +44 (0)20 8772 3660.